marijnh/Eloquent-JavaScript/04_data.md

 {{index "const keyword", "let keyword", [binding, "as state"]}}

 Bindings can also be changeable or constant, but this is separate from the way their values behave.
-Even though number values don't change, you can use a `let` binding to keep track of a changing number by changing the value the binding points at.
+Even though number values don't change, you can use a `let` binding to keep track of a changing number by changing the value at which the binding points.
 Similarly, though a `const` binding to an object can itself not be changed and will continue to point at the same object, the _contents_ of that object might change.

 ```{test: no}
 const score = {visitors: 0, home: 0};